hyperledger-labs/private-data-objects/docs/install.md

 ## Recommended Host System

-The recommended host-system configuration for Private Data Objects is to separate the Private Data Objects components from the Sawtooth components.
-This means (at least) two different physical systems if using SGX-enabled hardware.
+The required host-system configuration for Private Data Objects is to separate the Private Data Objects components from the Sawtooth components.
-If running in SGX simulation mode, this could be two virtual machines or containers.
+This means if you want to run PDO on a single physical host, either PDO or the Sawtooth will have to run in a separate VM or container.
+In particular, to run PDO in SGX HW mode, the PDO component has to run in an SGX-enabled environment.
+Below installation and configuration instructions will make sure that the host and the docker components fullfill this requirement.

 Sawtooth (and the PDO transaction processors for Sawtooth) should be run on Ubuntu 16.04.

-Private Data Objects services (specifically the enclave service, provisioning service, and the client) should be run on Ubuntu 18.04.
-PDO has been tested on Ubuntu 16.04, 17.10, and 18.04 (server and client).
+Private Data Objects services (specifically the enclave service, provisioning service, and the client) should be run on Ubuntu 18.04  (server or client).
+PDO also has been tested on Ubuntu 16.04 and 17.10.
+However, for these configuration not all standard libraries match the required versions and you will have to, e.g., install by hand an openssl version >= 1.1.0g (the default libssl-dev on these platforms is still based on 1.0.2)

 Sawtooth and PDO may run on other Linux distributions, but the installation process is likely to be more complicated, and the use of other distributions is not supported by their respective communities at this time.

 ## <a name="SGX">Intel Software Guard Extensions (SGX)</a>
+### Overview

 Private Data Objects uses the trusted execution capabilities provided by Intel SGX to protect integrity and confidentiality.
 More information